 Silo-Busting Power of Business Purpose

-Well understood business purpose breaks down organisational silos, and unites departments and teams.
+Well understood business purpose breaks down organisational silos, to unite departments and teams.
 Clear statements of purpose lead to a more effective organisation.

 When I speak of ‘purpose’, many senior managers suppress an eye-roll as they strain – politely – to focus on what I am saying.
 I understand the scepticism.
 After all, the word feels like an interloper from the realms of Human Resources (HR) and Corporate Social Responsibility (CSR).
 Neither of these groups lives in the dog-eat-dog world of client retention, profit margins and balance-sheets.
 People accountable for financial outcomes rarely have energy to think beyond the day’s business.